 Using this data, you can also build planograms that are both visually appealing and are localised to the specific shoppers’ wishes.

 Once you’ve implemented these tips into your apparel store, you will be well on your way to achieving a competitive store environment and maximising the selling potential of your retail space.
 Looking for category management software to help you achieve the above?
-Visit our online store here and get a 14-day trial of any edition.
+Book a meeting with a DotActiv expert today or browse our software editions on our online store.